 Typical Utility Costs in Pittsburgh

-Many people in Pittsburgh keep track of their monthly bills by writing down the cost of each service.
-Getting gas, power, water, and trash picked up all cost a lot of money.
-Still, this city has lower prices than other big cities.
-The price of power varies with the seasons, depending on how hot or cold it is.
+A lot of Pittsburghers keep track of their monthly expenses by noting the cost of each service.
+“Getting gas, getting power, getting water, getting trash picked up, they all cost a lot of money.
+But prices in this city are lower than in other big cities.
+Power costs will change depending on the season, if it gets hot or cold.
 Every two months, you’ll get fair bills for water and sewage.
-In the winter, if you use a lot of natural gas, your prices may change, too.
+If you use a lot of natural gas, your prices may change in the winter, as well.

 Managing Daily Living Expenses